 Debt provides steady, predictable returns that don’t fluctuate with property performance.
 A lender receives the same interest payment whether the property is 80% occupied or 95% occupied, as long as the borrower can make payments.

-Equity offers variable returns tied directly to how well the project performs.
-A stabilized apartment building might generate modest but reliable equity returns, while a ground-up development could deliver exceptional returns or significant losses depending on execution and market timing.
+Unlike debt financing, equity offers variable returns tied directly to how well the project performs.
+Equity returns depend on the success of the property— a stabilized apartment building might generate modest but reliable equity returns, while a ground-up development could deliver exceptional returns or significant losses depending on execution and market timing.

 Liquidity and exit considerations